 Willie Hernandez joins Rollie Fingers as the only other reliever to win the MVP award and the Cy Young Award in the same season.
 The Tiger closer had edged out fellow relief pitcher Dan Quisenberry for the top pitching prize a week ago.

 For a second time, the Baseball Writers’ Association of America names Dusty Baker as the National League's Manager of the Year.
-The Giants skipper, who led his team to a surprising 90-72 record, first honored in 1993, and will win the honor again in 2002.
+The Giants skipper, who led his team to a surprising 90-72 record, was first honored in 1993, and will win the honor again in 2000.

 Mariner closer Kazuhiro Sasaki (2-5, 3.16, 37 saves) becomes the second-oldest major leaguer to win rookie of the year honors when the 32-year old captures the American League honor.
 Boston Braves rookie Sam Jethroe was 33 days older than the Japanese reliever when he won the National League award in 1950.